lkldev/TooInstance_Public/README.md

       5. Create Code Build project to create the image of the tool the user wanted.
          - Code Build will create a fargate task using the image.

 #### <a name="mile3"></a> 4.2.3 Features To-Be-Implemented in Milestone 3
 1. Public Listing (*by Early-July*)
     - Display all Non-Private TooInstances
-    - Allow Filtering to Search by TooInstance Names
+    - Search Filtering by TooInstance Names
 2. Shared with Me Functionality - Through Access List (*by Early-July*)
-    - Allow whitelisted Users to use Private TooInstances
+    - Allow whitelisted Users to use/run Private TooInstances
-    - Backend for Create/Update Tool to enable Privacy and Access List
+    - Backend Processing for Create/Update Tool to enable Privacy and Access List
-    - Access List -> Takes in email address -> Automatically converts valid email to UID on backend
+      - Automatically converts valid emails (in Access List) to UIDs on backend
 3. How To Run Page (*by Mid July*)
     - Least of Priority in terms of functionality
     - Mainly to boost/help with the user usage on the TooInstance Run